anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar-agent: possesses its own credentials (EE (RegAgt) certificate and corresponding private key) of the domain.
   In addition, it MAY possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
-  It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
+  It has the address of the domain registrar through configuration or by discovery, e.g., DNS-SD with mDNS.
   The registrar-agent has acquired one or more PVR and PER objects.

 * Registrar (same as in BRSKI): possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar EE credentials of the domain.